 Emperor penguins live in Antarctica and form large huddles (with up to thousands of penguins) to stay warm.
 Penguins on the outside are very cold, but they constantly shuffle so that each penguin spends a tiny fraction of their time on the outer edge.

 When a penguin is on the outer edge, are they any warmer than if they were standing alone?

-You've probably heard of Newton's laws, they explain the motion of most ordinary objects.
+You've probably heard of Newton's laws, which explain the motion of most ordinary objects.

-One of Newton's great insights (known in any other circumstance as Newton's Third Law™) is our next rule:
+One of Newton's great insights (known in any other circumstance as Newton's Third Law) is our next rule: